dirakx1/Dockeriot/installation.md

 ```
 check_dockeriot.sh
 ```
-## Notes
+## Updates
+* (for images with docker on RPI) available at: https://blog.hypriot.com/downloads/

+## Local development, emulation and testing
 * You can also test the dockerfiles locally, for that install docker in your preffered OS.
-* Updates (for images with docker on RPI) available at: https://blog.hypriot.com/downloads/